RIMEL-UCA/RIMEL-UCA.github.io/chapters/2024/Etude de comparaison des commits structurés/content.md

     * Companies with multiple projects (Meta & Apache) don’t use the same conventions for all their projects.
 It seems like each team personalizes their commits to each team’s requirements
     * Comparing Apache with Meta : Apache is comparatively much stricter and much more explicit about their conventions.
 Apache has no “ultimate” convention, it defines a convention for each project and they’re strict for each convention per project.
 This doesn’t seem to be the case with Meta.
 Much more unconventional or “unprofessional” commits found in Meta’s commits [insert figures for meta unconventional commits]

-    * Gitmoji jamais utilisé (sauf répertoire gitmoji ou sur une courte période puis abandonné)
+    * Gitmoji never used (except gitmoji repository or on a short period then canceled)
-    * Conventional commit souvent utilisé MAIS dérivé (rajout de mots-clés…)
+    * Conventional commit often used BUT derived (adding keywords…)
-    * Commits souvent structurés de manière unique au répertoire
+     * Commits often structured uniquely to the directory
-    * Utilisation de commits automatiques selon les projets (merge, pull requests, squash…) qui rend moins nécessaire la structuration des commits car ils gardent la discussion dans la PR des leaders du repo
+     * Use of automatic commits depending on the project (merge, pull requests, squash, etc.) which makes structuring of commits less necessary because they keep the discussion in the PR of the repo leaders
 * Limits :
-    * Reconnaissance des limites de l'étude (échantillonnage, biais possibles)
+    * Recognition of the limitations of the study (sampling, possible bias)
     * Our tool was not perfect, in fact, our tool requires a lot of tweaking depending on the project, since every project had its own conventions. limitations relating to automated commits vs human made commits.
     * Uncertainties when it comes to non-public commit information (Meta’s documentation doesn’t specify commits structure and claims that all commits are squashed [meaning automated commits], however studying their commits, we can notice a few obviously non-robotic commits)
-* Conclusion : Synthèse des découvertes et implications pour les pratiques de développement.
+* Conclusion: Summary of findings and implications for development practices.
     * Results are inconclusive and are always anecdotal depending on the projects chosen
     * This topic has a lot of nuance (project structure, team organization, developer priorities, outside team communication etc..) and these things we just cannot interpret through just the commit set.